watspeed/cloud-computing-security-essentials/lab6/lab6-guide2.md

 communication between Alice and server, so the attacker can decrypt the encrypted communication.
 The goal of this task is to help students understand how PKI can defeat such MITM attacks.
 In the task, we will emulate an MITM attack, and see how exactly PKI can defeat it.
 We will select a target website first.
-In this document, we use `www.example.com` as the target website, but in the task, to make it more meaningful, students should pick a popular website, such as a banking site and social network site.
+In this document, we use `www.example.com` as the target website.

+![](../images/i2.png)

+Figure 1: A Man-In-The-Middle (MITM) attack

 #### Step 1: Setting up the malicious website.
 In Task 4, we have already set up an HTTPS website.
 We will use the same Apache server to impersonate `www.example.com`.
-To achieve that, we will follow the instruction in Task 4 to add a `VirtualHost` entry to Apache’s SSL configuration file: the `ServerName` should be `www.example.com`, but the rest of the configuration can
+To achieve that, follow the instruction in Task 4 to add a `VirtualHost` entry to Apache’s SSL configuration file: the `ServerName` should be `www.example.com`, but the rest of the configuration can be the same as that used in Task 4.

-![](../images/i2.png)

-Figure 1: A Man-In-The-Middle (MITM) attack

-be the same as that used in Task 4.
 Obviously, in the real world, you won’t be able to get a valid certificate for `www.example.com`, so we will use the same certificate that we used for our own server.

 Our goal is the following: when a user tries to visit `www.example.com`, we are going to get the user to land in our server, which hosts a fake website for `www.example.com`.
-If this were a social network website, The fake site can display a login page similar to the one in the target website.
+If this were a social network website, the fake site could display a login page similar to the one in the target website.
 If users cannot tell the difference, they may type their account credentials in the fake webpage, essentially disclosing the credentials to the attacker.